-How To Use a Slant Board Properly
+Dr. Starrett’s Guide: How To Use a Slant Board Properly

-The slant board is a great workaround for accessing the end ranges of your knee and hip by bypassing your ankle mobility.
+Very commonly, people with ankle mobility are often unable to perform a full squat.The slant board is a great workaround for accessing the end ranges of your knee and hip by bypassing your ankle mobility.

 Why People Love Olympic Lifting Shoes

-When Using A Slantboard Becomes Problematic
+When Using A Slant board Becomes Problematic

-Using a Slantboard Becomes Problematic when it becomes the only squatting you are doing.How much time are you spending in a squat daily?
+Using a slant board becomes problematic when it’s the only squatting you do.How much time are you spending in a squat daily?
 As it happens, this very question is the first video we ever made.
 How much time are you spending in a squat?
-A Slantboard should not be the only time you’re addressing this fundamental position.
+A slant board should not be the only time you’re addressing this fundamental position.

-If you’re using one of these Slantboards, I want you to do so with the progressive goal of squatting with your heels on the ground.
-Reduce the angle of the board as much as you are able over time, and use our routines in The Ready State Virtual Mobility Coach to work on opening up your ankle mobility to get your feet on the ground.
-We have some great tools for helping you reach that ass-to-grass squat you’re looking for, such as the 14 day squat challenge and the 10 minute squat test.
+Follow our routines in The Ready State Virtual Mobility Coach to work on opening up your ankle mobility.
+This hack gets your feet on the ground.
+We have some great tools for helping you reach that ass-to-grass squat you’re looking for.
+Check out the 14 day squat challenge and the 10 minute squat test.